Convert Website To Android Application Using Android Studio

-Convert Website To Android Application
+Convert Website To Android App Easily with Android Studio

-Today, I will Tell You How To convert Website to Android application using the Android Studio.
-You can also convert any website into the Android application by following this method.
-Therefore, you need an android studio to make the Android mobile application.
-We will use the Webview method in our java main activity to view the web into the android application.
-You can Also Watch My YouTube Video How To Convert Any Website Using Android Studio
+Today, We will discuss How To convert Website to Android app using Android Studio.
+You can convert any website into an Android application by following this method.
+Therefore, you need an Android Studio to convert website to android app.
+We will use the Webview method in our Java main activity to view the web in the Android application.
+Converting your website into the App is a fantastic way to increase user engagement and reach more audiences.
+With Android Studio, this process is straightforward.
+This guide will walk you through step-by-step, ensuring that even beginners can easily follow this guideline.
+You can Also Watch My YouTube Video How To Convert Any Website Using Android Studio.

 covert website to android application

-1. <uses-permission android:name="android.permission.INTERNET" />
+<uses-permission android:name="android.permission.INTERNET" />

 internet permission in android manifest